There’s no clear-cut answer to why WordPress is slow. In each situation, it is always a challenging task to identify the cause and fix a slow website.

 Unoptimized WordPress Themes

-Another major factor that can cause your WordPress blog to load slowly is your theme.
+Your theme is another major factor that can cause your WordPress blog to load slowly.

 Too Many HTTPS Redirects